Dr Tanisha Jowsey

 Professional biography

 Tanisha Jowsey joined Bond University in 2022 as Associate Professor of Medical Education and Professionalism.
-Tanisha is a social scientist, with extensive health professions research and teaching experience.
-Tanisha has an international reputation in health service research on patient experience of chronic illness, communication and teamwork of healthcare professionals, and student learning in the health professions.
-Tanishaโs research has been used to inform healthcare policies by the World Health Oganization (WHO) and the UK National Institute for Clinical Evidence (NICE).
-She has over 100 peer-reviewed publications and has directed 12 ethnographic and autoethnographic documentary films.
+She is a social scientist with extensive experience in health professions research and teaching.
+Tanisha has an international reputation in health services research concerning patients' experiences with chronic illness, communication and teamwork among healthcare professionals, and student learning in the health professions.
+Tanishaβs research has been used to inform healthcare policies by the World Health Oganization (WHO) and the UK National Institute for Clinical Evidence (NICE).
+She has over 140 published works, including books, community reports, >80 peer-reviewed publications, and 12 ethnographic and autoethnographic documentary films.
 Tanisha has designed and facilitated successful curricula for multiple international tertiary education settings in New Zealand, Australia, and China.

 Professional admissions